Sialitech/label-siali/docs/source/guide/storedata.md

 ### Create connection with Docker Compose

-When you start Label Studio using Docker Compose, you start it using a PostgreSQL database:
+When you start Siali Label using Docker Compose, you start it using a PostgreSQL database:
 ```bash
 docker-compose up -d
 ```

 ## Data persistence

-If you're using a Docker container, Heroku, or another cloud provider, you might want your data to persist after shutting down Label Studio.
-You can [export your data](export.html) to persist your labeling task data and annotations, but to preserve the state of Label Studio and assets such as files that you uploaded for labeling, set up data persistence.
+If you're using a Docker container, Heroku, or another cloud provider, you might want your data to persist after shutting down Siali Label.
+You can [export your data](export.html) to persist your labeling task data and annotations, but to preserve the state of Siali Label and assets such as files that you uploaded for labeling, set up data persistence.

 ### Persist data with Docker

-Mount Docker volumes on your machine to persist the internal SQLite database and assets that you upload to Label Studio after you terminate a Docker container running Label Studio.
+Mount Docker volumes on your machine to persist the internal SQLite database and assets that you upload to Siali Label after you terminate a Docker container running Siali Label.

 If you're starting a Docker container from the command line, use volumes to persist the data.
 See the Docker documentation for [Use volumes](https://docs.docker.com/storage/volumes/).
 For example, replace the existing volume flag in the Docker command with a volume that you specify:
 ```bash